RakhithJK/dbeaver-dbeaver-wiki/Kerberos-Authentication.md

 This method is almost the same as using a keytab file, but instead of providing an encrypted file, you need to enter a password manually.

 ![](images/kerberos_pasword.png)

+### Oracle

+Oracle JDBC driver 21 has broken KErberos authentication, at least for the most of old configurations.
+Use older driver (12.x or 19.x) in order to use Kerberos authentication in Oracle.